Private Well Water

 The Public Health Water Laboratory offers a variety of tests for homeowners with private wells.

 A water test kit may be obtained from the Walworth County Health and Human Services reception desk Monday through Friday from 8:00 am – 4:30 pm.
 Homeowners are responsible for collecting their own water samples and for returning samples during open laboratory hours (listed below).
 Samples may be collected from any faucet supplied with cold water.
 View the Water Lab Brochure (PDF).

 The following certified tests are available:

-These tests are not performed using a certified method and may not be used to prove a safe water source.
-These are for homeowner interest only.
-The following Non-Certified Homeowner Interest Only Tests are available:
+These tests are not performed using a certified method, and may not be used to prove a safe water source.
+These tests are for homeowner information only.
+The following non-certified tests are available:

 - Water Hardness

-- Samples cannot be analyzed within 30 hours of collection for bacteria or 48 hours for nitrate
+- Samples cannot be analyzed within 30 hours of collection for bacteria or 48 hours for nitrates.